 Photography has always held an important place in my life.
 From a very early age I was captured by images by Curtis, Stieglitz, Adams, Weston & Cunningham.
 My imagery stems from their influences and the more traditional use of the medium; via composition, exposure, processing and cropping versus chemical alteration, differing materials or composite mosaics.
 I was also trained as a Naval Photographer through basic and advanced schools utilizing 35mm, medium format, 4x5 & 8x10 view cameras as well as in all processing and printing systems.
 Over time, I have been encouraged to expand my interest in photography and to view things from alternative perspectives.
 This is whether it is a large landscape or the small detail in a flower.
 I gauge a successful image in two ways.
-First, does the final image/print represent what I had visualized in my mind before I pressed the shutter?
-Second, and equally important, is does the final image/print result in it being an image that draws the viewer in and to look deeper?
+First, does the final image/print represent what I had visualized in my mind before I released the shutter?
+Second, and equally (if not more) important, is does the final image/print result in it being an image that draws the viewer in and to look deeper?
 To have a final photograph that can prove successful with both of these criteria is extremely satisfying.

 The galleries contained herein are separated between black & white and color imagery with sub-sets of varying subject matter.
-The majority of the images were shot on Kodachrome, Ektachrome & Fujichrome color slide film or Ilford, Kodak & Agfa black & white film using Nikon 35mm or Rolleiflex SL66 medium format cameras.
+A significant number of the images were shot on Kodachrome, Ektachrome & Fujichrome color slide film or Ilford, Kodak & Agfa black & white film using Nikon 35mm or Rolleiflex SL66 medium format cameras.
 In addition, more recent images are also through the use of Nikon digital cameras.
 Even when using a digital camera, I always approach each shot as though I am using a film camera.
 I consider, plan, visualize and compose each shot in my mind before I bring the camera up.

 I am proud to be a member artist of the Center for Photographic Art in Carmel, CA and SFCamerwork in San Francisco, CA. I am a native of the San Francisco Bay Area and reside in San Francisco.